Courtney Hawkins (American football): Coaching career

 On February 19, 2020, Hawkins was hired as the wide receivers coach at Michigan State under new head coach Mel Tucker.
 Hawkins was the only coach retained on the new coaching staff by newly hired head coach, Jonathan Smith.

+After the hiring of new head coach Pat Fitzgerald, Hawkins was once again retained as the wide receivers coach at Michigan State.
+Buffalo Bills wide receiver Keon Coleman credits his skills to Hawkins and his time at Michigan State, despite having finished off his college career with Florida State University.
+Beyond Coleman, Courtney Hawkins has cemented his place as a coach by producing several other prominent wide receivers, including Jalen Nailor, Jayden Reed, and Nick Marsh, amongst others.